dominictarr/binomial-hash-list/README.md

 The increase is proportional to the log of the dataset, but internet users are used to a fixed number of round trips to load even a popular page.

-## Binomal Hash List
+## Binomial Hash List

-Binomal Hash Lists group time ordered data into increasingly larger buckets.
+Binomial Hash Lists group time ordered data into increasingly larger buckets.
 The most recent objects will fall in the smallest bucket, and the oldest ones will fall into the oldest bucket.